Education Abroad Programs

 Participants in educational abroad programs develop individual goals for participating in an international experience.
 OIE also has goals, in the form of learning outcomes, for participants:

 - Increase Intercultural Competence: Interacting effectively and appropriately within a variety of cultural contexts through knowledge, skills and attitudes.

 - Develop a Global Perspective: Developing and enhancing one’s global perspective cognitively, intrapersonally and interpersonally.

 - Personal Growth and Development: Gaining confidence in one’s perceived independence, goal accomplishment and sense of purpose.

 - Second-language Acquisition: Improving one’s written, oral, auditory and speaking abilities in a second language.

-To integrate a study abroad experience into the Marquette experience and develop these vital skill sets, students are encouraged to inquire about study abroad opportunities as early as freshman year with OIE and their colleges.
+To integrate an education abroad experience into the Marquette experience and develop these vital skill sets, students are encouraged to inquire about study abroad opportunities as early as freshman year with OIE and their colleges.
 Students should regularly refer to the list of ever expanding available programs on the Marquette Study Abroad website.